 UTOPIA Washington: Creating a safe, welcoming, supportive and vibrant space for members of the Pacific Islander LGBTQIA+ community.

 Local Artists and Activists:

 Dakota Camacho: multi-disciplinary artist and researcher working in spaces of indigenous life ways, performance, musical composition, community engagement and education.

 Toka Valu: artist, illustrator and designer for storytelling, making a statement and building communities.

-Rebecca Kuhn (she/her) works with the Y’s Social Impact Center, where she serves in community engagement roles, connecting partners to support the critical social service provision at the Y. She is committed to serving community, acting as an agent for change and dismantling systems for liberation.
-Kuhn also serves as a leader of the Asian and Pacific Islander Resource Network (APIRN), a Y employee resource group.
+Rebecca Kuhn (she/her) previously worked with the Y’s Social Impact Center, where she served in community engagement roles, connecting partners to support the critical social service provision at the Y. She is committed to serving community, acting as an agent for change and dismantling systems for liberation.
+Kuhn also served as a leader of the Asian and Pacific Islander Resource Network (APIRN), a Y employee resource group.
 Kuhn has lived in the Pacific Northwest for the majority of her life and is a transnational adoptee from China.

 Found My Y is an occasional series of reported stories and personal essays from the people in and around the Y who weave the fabric of our communities.
 From sharing fun anecdotes of levity to the grand moments when we learn something bigger about ourselves, stories are our history and a gift.
 Have a story to share, or want to nominate someone for our next installment, e-mail us at email@example.com with the subject line "Found My Y."